Watermelon Cucumber Feta Salad Recipe

 In a large mixing bowl, add the watermelon cubes and cucumber slices.
 Toss gently with your hands or a wide spoon, ensuring the two are evenly distributed while keeping the pieces intact.

-Step 3: Add Flavour and Seasoning
+Step 3: Add Flavor and Seasoning

 Sprinkle the crumbled feta over the salad, then drizzle with olive oil.
 Squeeze the lime or lemon juice directly over the ingredients for a fresh zing.
 Lightly season with salt and freshly cracked black pepper.
 Fold carefully with a spatula so the feta holds its shape and the watermelon doesn’t bruise.